NannyML/nannyml/docs/tutorials/performance_calculation/regression_performance_calculation.rst

 For simplicity this guide is based on a synthetic dataset included in the library, where the monitored model predicts the market price of a used car.
 Check out :ref:`Car Price Dataset<dataset-synthetic-regression>` to learn more about this dataset.

 In order to monitor a model, NannyML needs to learn about it from a reference dataset.
-Then it can monitor the data that is subject to actual analysis, provided as the analysis dataset.
+Then it can monitor the data that is subject to actual monitored, provided as the monitored dataset.
 You can read more about this in our section on :ref:`data periods<data-drift-periods>`.

-The ``analysis_targets_df`` dataframe contains the target results of the analysis period.
+The ``monitored_targets_df`` dataframe contains the target results of the monitored period.
 This is kept separate in the synthetic data because it is not used during :ref:`performance estimation<performance-estimation>`.
-But as it is required to calculate performance, the first thing to do in this case is to join the analysis target values with the analysis data.
+But as it is required to calculate performance, the first thing to do in this case is to join the monitored target values with the monitored data.

 .. nbimport::